ysfchn/toasted/README.md

     else:
         print("Toast has dismissed with reason", ctx.dismiss_reason)

-# Run show() async function. show() function returns ToastResult
+# Run show() async function. show() function also returns ToastResult
-# like handler, if you prefer to access toast result inline.
+# like handler (if you prefer to access toast result inline)
 asyncio.run(mytoast.show())
 ```

+Toasted can also be useful for asking configuration options in GUI-like way for your scripts.

 ## Features